vitorm04/docs.pt-br/docs/framework/unmanaged-api/metadata/imetadataemit-definepermissionset-method.md

 ms.assetid: 36cffbf7-82ca-4cf9-bf60-50ab491ac2d9
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: 16675e8bfde74c1f9c30ac9d52f8eeb919d22477
+ms.openlocfilehash: 4e11a52c977de7796043868e80c147d8cfd1f506
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67777531"
+ms.locfileid: "74431579"
 ---
 # <a name="imetadataemitdefinepermissionset-method"></a>Método IMetaDataEmit::DefinePermissionSet
-Cria uma definição para um conjunto de permissões com a assinatura de metadados especificado e obtém um token para essa definição de conjunto de permissões.
+Creates a definition for a permission set with the specified metadata signature, and gets a token to that permission set definition.

 ## <a name="syntax"></a>Sintaxe